What is a Stormwater Management Pond?

 - Use eco-friendly salt alternatives for melting ice and snow

 - Do not release unwanted household fish, game fish or aquarium pets into the pond (contact pet store where purchased or The Ministry of Natural Resources for proper disposal)

-- Drain pools and hot tubs only after they are free of chemicals
+- Drain pools and hot tubs only after they are free of chemicals and salt

 - Use a commercial car wash or use eco-friendly car wash soap